Asgrim Knutson Skaro: 9th Minnesota Infantry Regiment

-Execution of the 38 Dakota men at Mankato, Minnesota on December 26, 1862 at 10:00am.
+Execution of the 38 Dakota men at Mankato, Minnesota on December 26, 1862, at 10:00am.

 On September 23, 1862, Skaro was mustered in as the Captain of Company D of the 9th Minnesota Infantry Regiment.
-Skaro participated in the Dakota War of 1862 on the Minnesota frontier which began in mid-August, 1862 following the Acton Incident (Acton Massacre) and the Attack at the Lower Sioux Agency.
+Skaro participated in the Dakota War of 1862 on the Minnesota frontier which began in mid-August, 1862 following the Acton Incident and the Attack at the Lower Sioux Agency.
 Companies of the 9th Minnesota were organized at Camp Release, before being placed on guard duty throughout the state.
 Skaro's Company D was present as the Provost Guard during the hangings of the 38 Dakota people at Mankato, Minnesota on December 23, 1862.

 In the autumn of 1863 the 9th Minnesota was sent to St. Louis, Missouri where it was incorporated into the Department of the Missouri.
 The 9th Minnesota was later transferred to the 2nd Brigade, 1st Division of the XVI Corps in the Army of the Tennessee.
 The 9th Minnesota would fight in Forrest's Defense of Mississippi, the Battle of Brice's Crossroads, the Battle of Tupelo, Price's Raid, the Battle of Westport, and the Battle of Nashville among others.